avi-kasliwal/KreeptoZombiez/README.md

 - Solidity Provides us Structs to create more complex dtypes from the ones that it provides us

 - Arrays :

   - Fixed array : uint[2] fixedArray;
   - Dynamic array : uint[] dynamicArray;
   - Public array : uint[2] public publicFixedArray;

+- If function parameter contain array, struct, string, mappings then they should have memory keyword for those parameters.